 Comments are very important for documentation of what code does, how it does it, description of assumptions, and more.
 Obvious facts, known to all compentent Python programmers should not be included in comments.

 Strings - A first example

 '''

-name = 'Johan'
+name = 'Hans'

 s = f'Hi, my name is {name}.'

 print(s)

-Hi, my name is Johan.

 '''